LucRSquared/axeman/README.md

-# Geographic Profiling using Rossmo's Formula: Application of Rossmo's Formula
+# Geographic Profiling: Application of Rossmo's Formula

 In the main notebook `geoprofiling.ipynb`, the network of the streets of the city of New-Orleans, LA is pulled using data from OpenStreetMap.
 Data from the serial murders by the so-called "Axeman of New Orleans" is loaded and plotted on the network.